codesleeps/importanceOfAccessibility/README.md

 ## Your Task

+- [] Create & clone a new repository on your GitHub account to your computer.
-Your website must meet accessibility standards, achieved by completing the following:
+- [] Your website must meet accessibility standards, achieved by completing the following:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning